-Join Steve Caplin for an in-depth discussion in this video Adding facial hair, masks, and gloves, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Adding facial hair, masks, and gloves, part of Learning Adobe Fuse CC.

 - [Voiceover] There are four more categories of accessory:…beards, gloves, masks, and mustaches.…Clearly the beards are going to look a little bizarre…on this figure, but we could try adding…some mutton chops to our character,…maybe give her a bit more of a beard instead.…As you'll notice that these beards only cover the chin,…they don't go over the upper lip.…That's because the mustaches are added separately.…But the mustache will generally…blend in with the beard fairly well.…

 I think it looks a little ridiculous on our figure.…Let's get rid of them.…To do that, click on it, you can see the blue outline,…showing that beard's selected, and then just delete.…And we can do the same for that mustache.…Let's have a look at the masks.…We've got gas masks, we've got ski masks,…and we've got one doctor's mask,…that covers the bottom half of the face.…I don't want a mask here,…so let's click on it and delete it to get rid of it.…

 We might have a look at the gloves, though.…Three kinds of gloves to choose from.…Let's pan this figure over.…